-Design a wheel-driven vehicle, powered only by one rubber band (size #64 approx. 1/4" wide by 31/2" long by 1/32" thick.), which will transport a one-pound "load" (box of baking soda approx. size: $3\frac{1}{2}$ " x $4\frac{1}{2}$ " x 2") at least 9 feet (on a smooth flat floor) while remaining within the boundaries of a 3 ft. wide parallel track (marked off with masking tape).
+Design a wheel-driven vehicle, powered only by one rubber band (size #64 approx. $\frac{1}{4}$ " wide by $\frac{3}{2}$ " long by 1/32" thick.), which will transport a one-pound "load" (approx. size: $\frac{3}{2}$ " x $\frac{4}{2}$ " x 2") at least 9 feet on a smooth flat floor while remaining within the boundaries of a 3 ft. wide parallel track.
 Speed is not a criteria.

-There are no restrictions on materials, size, weight or number of wheels.
+- There are no restrictions on materials, size, weight or number of wheels.
 However, the only energy source permitted is the elastic energy of one rubber band.
 Commercially assembled vehicles are NOT permitted.
 However, commercially manufactured components may be used as parts of the vehicle.
 The vehicle must be self-starting (i.e., no pushing, external power starts, etc.).
 Propulsion of the vehicle must be through the wheels (i.e., no propellers, no launching mechanism).
 Transferring the energy of the rubber band to wheels via gears, fly wheels, etc., is encouraged.
-No remote-control devices are permitted.

-A journal or engineering notebook should be included to describe the creation, purpose and function of the device.
+No remote-control devices are permitted. - A journal or engineering notebook should be included to describe the creation, purpose and function of the device.
 Explain how you built and tested your vehicle and if you made any modifications.
-Chart or graph collected data and explain how you measured improvements in your engineering notebook or journal.

-30. Juniors 31.
+Chart or graph collected data and explain how you measured improvements in your engineering notebook or journal. - 30.
+Juniors - 31.
 Seniors